 The first thing you will want to understand before even discussing getting implants is the difference between the silicone and saline filler material.
 Silicone implants are gel-filled implants that are pre-filled before they are inserted.
 The silicone gel material is thicker than the saline solution and feels more similar to the fatty tissue in the breasts.
 Many women feel that silicone implants look and feel very similar to natural breast tissue.
-Saline implants do have an outer silicone shell, but are filled with a salt solution, rather than gel.
-Doctors will insert the implant empty and then fill the implant with the salt water solution once the implant is in place.
+Saline implants do have an outer silicone shell but are filled with a salt solution, rather than gel.
+Doctors will insert the implant empty and then fill the implant with the saltwater solution once the implant is in place.
 Because the saline implants are filled after they are inserted in the body, a smaller incision is made.

 The type of implant you will choose will also depend on your age.
 If you are over 22 years old, then you can choose between silicone and saline.
 Many doctors recommend that women over 22 years of age opt for the silicone solution.
-According to FDA guideline, women under 22 do not qualify for silicone implants, and will only qualify for saline implants.
+According to FDA guidelines, women under 22 do not qualify for silicone implants, and will only qualify for saline implants.

 The Amount of Natural Breast Tissue

-During your consultation, Dr. Marin will determine how much natural tissue you already have in your breasts.
+During your consultation, we will determine how much natural tissue you already have in your breasts.
 The less tissue you have to cover an implant, then the more surgeons recommend silicone implants over saline.
 However, if you are more comfortable with the look and feel of saline implants, surgeons have the option of placing the implant under the muscle.
 Placing the silicone or saline implant under the muscle will offer more coverage and reduce rippling, leading to a more natural and beautiful look.
-When you come in for your consultation, Dr. Marin will give you options and help you evaluate your skin and tissue to determine which implant is best for you.
+When you come in for your consultation, we will give you options and help you evaluate your skin and tissue to determine which implant is best for you.